 If possible, try to make sure a tooth extraction and a scheduled flight aren’t too close together on your schedule.
 As mentioned before, it’s generally safe to fly after most dental procedures, but it could be especially uncomfortable to do so too soon.
 After all, who wants to start a vacation out with a painful flying experience?

-Most importantly, talk to your dentist about your vacation plans so he or she can help you know what to expect and to be prepared!
+Most importantly, talk to Dr. Karen Cooper about your vacation plans so she can help you know what to expect and to be prepared!

 - Contact us to schedule your appointment